Making Child Care Spaces Healthy Places: What Will It Take?

-The annual Michael & Susan Dell Lectureship in Child Health was established in 2007 by The University of Texas School of Public Health with funding from the Michael & Susan Dell Foundation.
-The Lectureship is administered through the Michael & Susan Dell Center for Healthy Living, part of The University of Texas School of Public Health Austin Regional Campus.
+The Michael & Susan Dell Lectureship in Child Health is administered through funding from the Michael & Susan Dell Center for Healthy Living, part of The University of Texas Health Science Center in Houston (UTHealth) School of Public Health in Austin.

 This year’s Lectureship will honor Dr. Ward's research that focuseson preventingprevention of childhood obesity through home, school, and community interventions that promote healthy eating and regular physical activity in children and families.